 Special Condition 1.4: Requires the permittee to keep records of pressure drop and liquid flow rate for the wet scrubber once per day.
 These records are maintained.
 An operator manually records these values daily on a printed record sheet near the tank.
+Daily readings of pH and the caustic fluid level are also recorded.
+I reviewed these records on-site.
+I did not notice any exceedances.

-Special Condition 1.5: Requires the permittee to maintain records of production throughput and addition of make-up materials to the tank on a monthly basis.
+Special Condition 1.5: Requires the permittee to maintain records of production throughput and addition of make -up materials to the tank on a monthly basis.
 These records are maintained.
 An operator records each addition of parts to the strip tank on a record sheet near the tank.